seamplex/feenox/doc/tutorials/320-thermal/README.md

 ## Volumetric heat sources

 So far all the sources of heat came from boundary conditions.
-Let us now define volumetric heat sources, that is to say, heat which is dissipated in the bulk of the materials.
+Let us now define volumetric heat sources, that is to say, heat which is generated within the bulk of the materials like electrical, chemical or fission heating.

-To do so, we can use the [property `q`](https://www.seamplex.com/feenox/doc/feenox-manual.html#q) which works exactly like the [conductivity `k`]((https://www.seamplex.com/feenox/doc/feenox-manual.html#k)):
+To do so, we can use the [property `q`](https://www.seamplex.com/feenox/doc/feenox-manual.html#q) which works exactly like the [conductivity `k`]((https://www.seamplex.com/feenox/doc/feenox-manual.html#k)).
+Even more, it works like any other material property:

  * If there is only one material, it can be defined either as a variable `q` or a function `q(x,y,z)`
  * If there are many materials, it can be defined either